 In terms of overall types of events occurring in society causing death and causalities, mass shootings rank very low in frequency.
-However, as Mr. Joe Paterno's testimony highlighted, these terrible mass shooting events create extremely emotional, sensationalized moments in our society that are highly sensationalized.
-As Mr. Paterno pointed out, after the Uvalde School Shooting horror, the number of people who signed up to help with Ballot Measure 114 campaign spiked.
+However, as Mr. Joe Paterno's testimony highlighted, these terrible mass shooting events create extremely emotional moments in our society that are highly sensationalized by the media.
+As Mr. Paterno pointed out, after the Uvalde School Shooting horror, the number of people who signed up to help with the Ballot Measure 114 campaign spiked.
 The mass shooting events have a significant impact on the psyche of America when they happen.
-People tend to believe these events are prolific and happening all the time with massive levels of death and injury.
-The court finds this belief, though sensationalized by the media, is not validated by the evidence.
+People, also, tend to believe these events are prolific and happening all the time with massive levels of death and injury.
+The court finds this belief is not validated by the evidence.
+Mass shooting events are very rare.